Board of Directors

 Lana Bykova is vice president and district manager for Wells Fargo’s Mid City market for the Los Angeles Community Bank.
 Bykova oversees more than 185 team members at 10 banking stores in the communities of Los Angeles, Hollywood and West Hollywood.
 She directs retails sales and service function of 2.6 billion in deposits.

-Patricia A. Crider, CPA
+Patricia A. Crider

-As the Vice President, Accounting Director for Westfield, LLC, Patricia Crider leads the operations accounting activities for the U.S. portfolio of 55 shopping centers and 14 offices of the world’s biggest shopping center operator with assets valued at more than $50 billion.
+As the Vice President, Accounting for Westfield, LLC, Patricia Crider leads the operations and corporate accounting activities for the U.S. portfolio of 55 shopping centers and 14 offices of the world’s biggest shopping center operator with assets valued at more than $50 billion.
 She has more than 20 years of accounting and finance experience and a proven ability to manage complex projects and multiple priorities including financial accounting, budgeting, capital spending and working capital management.
 Prior to her current post, Patricia was the Planning & Analysis Director at Sunkist Growers, Inc. and Finance Manager at Nestlé, USA.

 Linda Griffey is retired from her position as a Partner at the Los Angeles office of O’Melveny & Myers LLP and Co-Chair of the firm’s Executive Compensation/Employee Benefits Practice.